Pay Policy

 The policy statement will be reviewed and approved annually by Members and published on the transparency section of the Ashford Borough Council website together with the pay data published in line with the code of recommended practice on data transparency.
 Data on pay for individuals employed under a ‘contract for services’ (opposed to contract of employment) can be found under the data on spend.

 The basic grade of all officers is determined by job evaluation process.
-Pay and all other elements of the remuneration package for the Chief Executive (Head of Paid Service), Deputy Chief Executive, Director or Head of Service posts are approved by Members as part of the recruitment process and other formal approval process such as restructuring reports.
+Pay and all other elements of the remuneration package for the Chief Executive (Head of Paid Service), Deputy Chief Executive, as well as other Statutory Chief Officers, Non-Statutory Chief Officers and Deputy Chief Officers are approved by Members as part of the recruitment process and other formal approval process such as restructuring reports.
 The remuneration packages for all other roles are approved by senior managers.

 The incremental progression for all roles, including Chief Officer roles, are automatic unless there are formal concerns over capability.

+All council employees are paid at a rate above National Living Wage and National Minimum Wage.
 Cost of living pay awards are considered on an annual basis and take account of market forces, economic climate measures of inflation and budgetary position.
-The council is not subject to national pay bargaining.
+The Council is not subject to national pay bargaining.
 Pay awards are negotiated locally with UNISON and subject to approval by Members.

 Grades MG1 and MG2 have two additional discretionary incremental points that can be applied for recognition of performance, or as part of a retention package.
 These points are not automatically applied to all MG1 or MG2 roles, but if they are, they require confirmation from the officer’s manager that there has been exceptional performance and the increment should be awarded.